dollarshaveclub/e2e/README.md

-# @dollarshaveclub/e2e-runner
+# @dollarshaveclub/e2e

 A end-to-end test runner currently built for:

 - Official Selenium Webdriver JS SDK - http://seleniumhq.github.io/selenium/docs/api/javascript/
 - Sauce Labs

-We decided to build our own runner because traditional test frameworks do not easily give us the tools we need.
-Features:
+End-to-end testing is inherently flaky, so we built a runner to help mitigate the flakiness:

-- Retry support - these tests tend to be flaky
+- Retry support - retry a test as many times as you'd like
-- Retry local tests on Sauce Labs - so you can have a video of your failing test
+- Retry local tests on Sauce Labs - if a local test keeps failing, retry it on Sauce Labs so that you can have a video
-- Filter by browsers
+- Filter tests by browsers
-- Filter by local or remote (Sauce Labs) tests
+- Filter tests by local or remote (Sauce Labs) tests
-- Concurrency - run local and remote tests with separate, configurable concurrency
+- Parallelism and concurrency - run local and remote tests with separate, configurable concurrency
 - Per-step timeouts - helps debug your E2E tests when your `await`s hang
 - Unwinding - easily run your tests multiple times with different parameters and clients